decorative graphic

 Core Skills: Exploring types of visualizations, contextualizing data visualization in the past and present

-Building on the ideas you learned in Foundations of UX Design, you will continue to deepen your understanding of the value and importance of prototyping within the design process.
-By focusing on digital experiences, you will learn how prototypes aid in the exploration, testing, and communication of design ideas.
-You will gain practical experience while building & testing prototypes and will be adequately prepared to present and study your prototypes through a more human-centered design lens.
+Students in Prototyping build on their ideas from Foundations of Design to deepen their understanding of the value and importance of prototyping within the design process.
+Students will learn how to use prototypes to explore, test, and communicate design ideas and they will be introduced to principles of design and usability, with a focus on digital experiences.
+Through an on-going assignment, students will gain practical experience while iteratively building & testing prototypes.
+By the end of this course, students will be prepared to present their prototypes and study them through a more human-centered design lens.

 4